 Award in 20th Century History of Medicine or Biomedical Sciences

-The Award will be presented at the 2017 meeting of the Association, to be held May 4-7 in Nashville, TN.
-Reasonable travel expenses will be provided.
-The application, including all supporting materials, must be submitted by 31 December 2016.
-Submissions and/or questions should be directed to the Chair of the Pressman–Burroughs Wellcome Committee, Julia Rodriguez at Julia.Rodriguez@unh.edu.
+The Award will be presented at the 2018 meeting of the Association, to be held May 10-13 in Los Angeles, CA. Reasonable travel expenses will be provided.
+The application, including all supporting materials, must be submitted by 31 December 2017.
+Submissions and/or questions should be directed to the Chair of the Pressman–Burroughs Wellcome Committee, Elena Conis at firstname.lastname@example.org.
 More information may be obtained from the committee chair.

 Pressman-Burroughs Wellcome Award Committee, 2020-21